Real Effects of BPC-157 Peptide

 The patent of the BPC peptides, including BPC-157, also reveals that the compound is fully synthetic.
 It is reportedly produced from various organic and inorganic products.

-BPC-157 may have the potential to speed up the healing process of various tissues in mice, especially connective tissue, thanks to its effects on fibroblasts.
+BPC-157 may have a wide range of therapeutic potentials and speed up the healing process of various tissues in mice, especially connective tissue, thanks to its effects on fibroblasts.

-Due to the lack of human trials, BPC 157 is not FDA-approved, and it can’t be legally sold or possessed for human use.
-That’s because neither its effectiveness nor its safety has been tested on people.
+Due to the lack of human trials, BPC-157 is not FDA-approved, and it can’t be legally sold as a dietary supplement or possessed for human use.
+That’s because neither its therapeutic potential nor its safety has been tested on people.

 Instead, it bears the status of a research compound that can be legally obtained only by scientists and used for research.